Sweet, Cute & Pretty: Yes, We’re Talking About Balaclavas

 Once worn only by bank robbers and outdoor sportsmen, balaclavas are, quite simply, knit hats that you pull over your whole head, with an opening for your eyes.
 (According to Time, they were named after the Battle of Balaclava, a battle during the Crimean War, during which Ukranian soldiers wore similar hat-mask hybrids.)
 These days, balaclavas have undergone somewhat of a makeover.
 They’re now cuddlier, friendlier, and much cuter — more of a fashion statement than a utility item, though, we’ve found that they’ve been really useful in reinforcing our face mask(s) this winter.

-They’ve been a recurring favorite among the colorful and heavily accessorized Instagram feeds of Michelle Li and Poppy Almond.
+They’ve been a recurring favourite among the colourful and heavily accessorized Instagram feeds of Michelle Li and Poppy Almond.
 Paired with chunky sweaters, an aggressive number of chain necklaces, and oblong-shaped sunglasses in pastel shades, you almost wouldn’t believe the balaclavas of 2021 are actually meant to keep you warm, rather than doll up a look at a moment’s notice.

 They also appeared on fall ‘21 Fashion Month runways, where designers ranging from Tod’s and Lemaire to Bevza debuted balaclavas alongside knit co-ords, furry coats, and slouchy suits in much more tranquil shades of cream, caramel, chocolate, and white.